 We’ll begin by taking a deep breath in and letting it out with an audible sigh, consciously releasing any tensions or concerns.
 As we continue to breathe gently and evenly, on the inhale we will picture the divine whole vibrating with possibility in fertile darkness.
 On the exhale, we will visualize an explosion of light and potential into myriad forms.
 On the inhale, we and shared divinity pulse the word “I.” On the exhale, we and the infinite made manifest express the word “AM.”

 Inhaling, “I.” Exhaling, “AM.”
 We’ll continue this pattern for a few breaths, feeling the peace and wonder of divine interconnection on the inhale, and sensing the exhilaration and unlimited potential of individuated being on the exhale.
 Inhaling, “I.” Exhaling, “AM.”

 Now on the AM exhale, we’ll visualize divine consciousness streaming forth to house itself in unique and perfect human form—us.
 Inhaling, we will sense the serenity and wisdom of shared divinity in limitless, comforting darkness.
 Exhaling, we will feel light and divinity pouring into our human form, gracing us with perfection.
 We know that both parts of our being—divine and human—are in balance and cooperation, helping us experience now in connection consciousness.

 For a few more breaths, we will bask in the sensation of being both shared conscious divinity and embodied divine co-creator.
 Inhaling, “I (divine connection)”.
 Exhaling, “AM (perfect being).”
 We are love incarnate in human form, expressing itself in a dance through life right now.

-Divinely unique and beautiful reader, how might you doodle yourself?
+Divinely unique and beautiful reader, how does it feel to be both divine and human?
 Please share…